splion-360/ticket-triaging-agent/README.md

 ### Environment Variables

 The system uses environment variables for configuration.
-Copy the example file and update with your values:
+Navigate to the `backend/app` folder.
+Copy the `.env.example` and update with your values

 ```bash
 cp .env.example .env